MiriamPapp/photo-forum/docs_technical/github_pages_and macos.md

 ## Local Jekyll for testting before pushing content

-The Ruby instalation on OS/X Mojave seems not be suitable for installing Jekyll.
-It heps to do the following steps which install a new ruby version and make it the default.
+The Ruby installation on OS/X Mojave seems not be suitable for installing Jekyll.
+It helps to do the following steps which install a new ruby version and make it the default.

 Link https://github.com/jekyll/jekyll/issues/7274#issuecomment-425069689